KinectToVR/k2vr-docs/src/pages/en/roadmap.md

 ---
 layout: '@layouts/DocsPage.astro'
-title: Amethyst Roadmap
+title: Amethyst roadmap
 description: What are we working on or planning
 setup: |
   import CardInfo from '@components/CardInfo.astro' import CardWarning from '@components/CardWarning.astro' import LinkButton from '@components/LinkButton.astro'
 ---
-# Amethyst Roadmap
+# Amethyst roadmap

 <CardInfo title="What is this?">
 This page is about what we're working on and planning.
 This can change at any time without warning.